Risk Management & Treatment > Menopause > Symptoms and Side Effects

 Everyone experiences menopause differently.
 Some of the more common symptoms and side effects of menopause include:

 Some of these effects may improve over time with medication or other medical interventions.
-It is important to note that treatments may have their own risks and side effects.
 For some people, hormone therapy may be an option for addressing medical or quality-of-life issues that are not resolved in any other way.
 For people who are unable, or choose not to take hormone replacement, other options may be available to help ease the effects of menopause.

 Vaginal symptoms